mlcommons/medperf/docs/mlcube_models.md

    ```bash
    mlcube run --task=infer
    ```
-7. View the resulting predictions by reading the `predictions.csv` file in the `workspace/predictions` folder:
+7. View the resulting predictions by reading the `predictions.csv` file in the `workspace/predictions` folder using the following command:
    ```bash
    cat workspace/predictions/predictions.csv
    ```